mcxwx123/RecGFI/README.md

 # Replication Package for ICSE 2022 Paper "Recommending Good First Issues in GitHub OSS Projects"

 This is the replication package for the ICSE 2021 paper *Recommending Good First Issues in GitHub OSS Projects*.
 It contains the collected dataset which can be used for future work and can be used to replicate experimental results in the paper.
 The replication package consists of a dataset including data about features and status (if an issue is closed by a newcomer) of issues from 100 popular and beginner-friendly projects, and scripts to predict wheyher issues will be solved by newcomers.
-People who want to reproduce the results in the paper need to properly configure an Anaconda environment to run the scripts or use the VirtualBox VM Image we provided.
+People who want to reproduce the results in the paper need to properly configure an Anaconda environment to run the scripts or use the VirtualBox VM Image we provided at https://pkueducn-my.sharepoint.com/:u:/g/personal/2001111301_stu_pku_edu_cn/EVhPBeaxab1KnxbE5OSF05YBptz4MIy2eHbWoQe9nwb5bA.
+The package is stored in the git repository https://github.com/mcxwx123/RecGFI and permanently archived at https://zenodo.org/record/5881117#.YeliUEBBwlI.

 ## Introduction